Blothorn/FTD/WeaponGuidance/STPG.md

 + `DetonateOnCull`: Optional, defaults to false.
 Whether to detonate the missile when its endurance is exceeded (to reduce lag).
 + `Endurance`: The number of seconds the missile has propulsion.
 For submarines, add the maximum expected time to clear the water.
 + `CullTime` (optional, defaults to `Endurance + 0.5`): The time at which the missile will stop receiving guidance (and detonate, if DetonateOnCull is set).
++ `Direction` (optional, ignored by default): The mount direction for fixed missiles.
+Allows target selection to account for reduced range when firing off-bore.
++ `TurnSpeed`: The turn rate in degrees/second.
+Set high if you have no idea.

 ### Attack pattern settings (all optional, but required if `AttackPatterns` is defined).
 Attack patterns have missiles spread and then converge to the target.